Interxion celebrates launch of third London data centre

 Despite Brexit (or perhaps because of it), London is still a hive of activity with no shortage of demand in tech circles.

-This week European provider of carrier and cloud-neutral colocation data centre services Interxion stamped its confidence on the local market after announcing the official opening of its third data centre in London, aptly named LON3.
+This week European provider of carrier and cloud-neutral colocation data center services Interxion stamped its confidence on the local market after announcing the official opening of its third data center in London, aptly named LON3.

 The new facility comes equipped with 1,800 square metres of usable space, which the company is confident will help more businesses reap the benefits of positioning their infrastructure in Europe's largest city.

 Speaking of location, LON3 is part of Interxion's inner-city campus which is ‘strategically positioned' between the Square Mile and Tech City.
 The company says this is one of the reasons more than 200 capital markets participants have chosen Interxion for their data center services.